 The Guild's regular monthly meetings are limited to Guild members and their guests.
 But the Guild celebrates its Nonfiction Award winner each spring with a major public event that features nationally known illustrators and authors as speakers.
 The Children's Book Guild Nonfiction Award is presented to an author or author-illustrator at this time.

-The Guild Speakers Bureau lists authors and illustrators available for appearances at school and library functions.
+Guild authors and illustrators are available for appearances at school and library functions.
+See our member pages.
 Periodically the Guild collaborates with other community organizations to offer public events.